BOARD OFFICERS

 Dennis St. Peter

 Dennis St. Peter joined the Santa Cruz Symphony Board in 2023.
-Dennis St Peter first discovered the joys of symphonic music with his wife, Alice Kollman, when they lived in Santa Barbara in 1977.
+He first discovered the joys of symphonic music with his wife, Alice Kollman, when they lived in Santa Barbara in 1977.
 Four times a year, Zubin Mehta and the Los Angeles Symphony would visit the historic Mission Revival style Arlington Theater, where one could imagine being in a Spanish courtyard, complete with houses, staircases, balconies, and the stars above!
 It was truly magical.
 Later, when Dennis and Alice moved to Santa Cruz in 1980, they were delighted to become ardent fans of the Santa Cruz Symphony, first under the tutelage of Larry Granger and now blessedly under Daniel Stewart for the past 10 years.
 It has been amazing to see the extraordinary growth in talent and repertoire, thanks to the musicians and their maestro.

 Dennis grew up in the Northeast.
 His love of chemistry and mathematics led him to choose chemical engineering as a major in college, only to discover that he really wanted to work more with people.
 He chose medical school so that he could become a psychiatrist and attend to people’s emotional needs and hopefully make a difference in people’s lives.
 He spent seven years doing general/family practice, thinking that was a broader societal need, only to realize in the end that psychiatry was his true calling.
-And so, 42 years later, he still enjoys working as an outpatient psychotherapist, adding in a little medication when needed.
+42 years later, he still enjoys working as an outpatient psychotherapist, adding in a little medication when needed.
 That time spent in general practice turned out to be most useful!

 Other than the symphony, Dennis’ primary passion is hiking.
 He has led hiking tours with Alice and their son Michael over the last 30 years to Switzerland, Norway, Argentina, and Morocco.
 He has also become an enthusiastic supporter of Music in May, Family Service Association, Survivors Healing Center, and the Santa Cruz AIDS Project.
 And to make sure he isn’t too sane, he closely follows national and world politics.